Sugarbeet Yields That Beet Your Expectations

 Soil

-Prefers sandy or loamy soils with good drainage.
-Heavy clay soils should be well-managed; otherwise, they can cause poor root development.
+Prefers well-drained sandy or loamy soils with good drainage.

 pH